Policies, Practices and Data on Unaccompanied Minors in Luxembourg 2014

 The phenomenon of unaccompanied minors (from here on referred to as ‘UAMs’) has so far been relatively small in Luxembourg and it primarily affects young

 The EMN produces several studies on an annual basis which address specific themes of relevance to policy developments.
-EMN Studies are based on National Reports from EMN NCPs which are produced using common specifications.
-Based on the National Reports, a Synthesis Report is drafted which highlights the main findings within an EU perspective.
+EMN Studies are based on National Reports developed by the EMN national contact points which are produced using common specifications.
+EMN Studies are drafted by the EMN Service Provider and highlights the main findings within an EU perspective.

 The phenomenon of unaccompanied minors (from here on referred to as ‘UAMs’) has so far been relatively small in Luxembourg and it primarily affects young